Class Schedules and Catalog Background Image

 Law, Public Policy, and Society for Transfer

-Students completing this associate degree will have completed lower-division major preparation requirements for an American Studies degree, an emphasis or option within an American Studies degree, or a degree considered similar, such as Public Administration, at a participating California State University (CSU) campus.
 Following transfer to a participating CSU campus, students will be required to complete no more than 60 units to obtain a bachelor's degree; however, some CSU campuses accepting this degree may require additional lower-division major preparation.
 This degree may not be appropriate preparation for students transferring to a CSU campus not accepting this degree or to a university or college that is not part of the CSU system.
 Students should consult with a MiraCosta counselor for further information regarding the most efficient pathway to transfer as an American Studies or Public Administration major and to determine which CSU campuses are participating in this program.

 • Complete a minimum of 60 CSU-transferable semester units.

-• Complete all courses required in the major with a “C” or "P" or better.
+• Complete all courses in the major with a “C” or "P" or better.

-• Complete the CSU-GE (Plan B) or IGETC (Plan C)* general education pattern.
+• Complete the Cal-GETC general education pattern.

-• Obtain a minimum CSU-transferable GPA of 2.0.
+• Obtain a minimum CSU-transferable grade point average of 2.0.

-• Complete a minimum of 12 units in residence at MiraCosta College.
+• Complete a minimum of 12 semester units in residence at MiraCosta College.

-Program Student Learning Outcome Statement
+Program Student Learning Outcomes

-Upon successful completion of this program, students will be able to
+Upon successful completion of this program, students will be able to do the following:

-• transfer to a California State University baccalaureate program in American Studies, Public Administration or a related major.
+• Transfer to a California State University baccalaureate program in American studies, public administration, or a related major.

-Required Core (26-28 units):
+Required Core (26 units):

-Understanding the Law (select one course)3
+Understanding the Law (choose one course; 3 units)3

 Legal Environment of Business

-Oral Communication (choose one course)3
+Oral Communication (choose one course; 3 units)3

-Public Speaking **
+Introduction to Public Speaking *

 Group Communication

-Critical Thinking (choose one course)3-4
+Critical Thinking (choose one course; 3-4 units)3-4

 Argumentation

-Critical Thinking and Composition **
+Critical Thinking and Writing *

-Critical Thinking and Composition (Honors) **
+Critical Thinking and Writing (Honors) *

 Introduction to Logic